idiap/zentas/README.md

 What
 -------------------------------------------
-Fast and versatile CLARANS, as described at https://arxiv.org/abs/1609.04723
+Fast and versatile CLARANS, as described at ?? containing

 (1) Shared library with C++ headers
 (2) Python library

 Requirements